- B -

 But honest minds are pleased with honest things.

-Beaumont and Fletcher, The Knight of the Burning Pestle
+Beaumont and Fletcher, from The Knight of the Burning Pestle

 - This came to less yes than an ice cream cone